Sir-Satan/Mythical_Lands/README.md

 Discover a wide range of 40 different metals with unique magical properties, new exotic plants and gemstones that you can find through bosses or around the world as you explore!

 ### Rare Monster Drops:
-Engage in battles with formidable creatures and obtain valuable drops such as dragon blood, scales, and more.
+Engage in battles with formidable creatures and obtain valuable drops such as dragon blood, Crystal hearts and much more!.

 ### 34 New Bosses:
 Challenge powerful bosses as you progress through the game, with even more bosses planned for future updates.

 ### 4 New Player Resources:
-Harness the power of mana, divine energy, demonic energy, and aura to unlock new abilities and augment your gameplay.
+Harness the power of mana, divine energy, demonic energy and Forbidden Knowldge to unlock new abilities and augment your gameplay.

 ### New Food Items:
 Savor a variety of delectable food items introduced in Mythical Lands, providing nourishment and unique effects.